In this article, we will describe 10 in depth facts about CKD. It is primarily for health professionals

 Bone biochemistry – calcium, phosphate, alkaline phosphatase, vitamin D and parathyroid hormone (PTH)

-Kidney Ultrasound: To detect structural abnormalities, cysts, or evidence of chronic damage (e.g. small kidneys).
+Kidney (and bladder) ultrasound: To detect structural abnormalities, cysts, or evidence of chronic damage (e.g. obstructed or small kidneys, or PCKD).

 Differential diagnosis

-Acute Kidney Injury (AKI): Rapid onset of kidney dysfunction, usually reversible with treatment; distinguished from CKD by history, rapid changes in serum creatinine, and kidney size on imaging.
-AKI patients look unwell; CKD ones often look well.
+Acute kidney injury (AKI): Rapid onset of kidney dysfunction, usually reversible with treatment; distinguished from CKD by history, rapid changes in serum creatinine, and kidney size on imaging.
+AKI patients look unwell; CKD patients usually look well.

 7. Treatment